Young girls running group exercises body and mind

 "We teach them skills that will help them reach their potential and develop that potential," said Diane Evans, the council director for Girls on the Run.

-The nonprofit is exercising more than just young girls' personal fitness, as they teach 3rd through 8th-grade girls all about goal setting, having a positive body image and more.
+The nonprofit is exercising more than just young girls' personal fitness, as they teach third- through eighth-grade girls all about goal-setting, having a positive body image and more.

-Volunteers like Nannette Cassidy have been with Girls on the Run for 5 years and said the group is a safe space for young girls to express themselves.
+Volunteers like Nannette Cassidy have been with Girls on the Run for five years and said the group is a safe space for young girls to express themselves.

-"They learn trust and they start sharing their lives and it's very impactful because they come up with solutions for some of the problems they may have been having and didn't know who to turn to or who to turn to or 'how do I figure this out?'" said Cassidy.
+"They learn trust and they start sharing their lives, and it's very impactful because they come up with solutions for some of the problems they may have been having and didn't know who to turn to or 'How do I figure this out?'" said Cassidy.

 "They teach us about star power and our feelings and expressing our feeling," said Reese Bivvy, a member of Girls on the Run.